Staging your home for sale or have an e-commerce business? Then having great pictures of your furniture is crucial for making sales.

 You don’t have to spend hours image editing, but you should make at least some basic adjustments to your selected images.

 Digital files are flat by nature and need at least a bit of processing.
 This can be minimal if you shoot in JPG.
-If you shoot in RAW format, you have to do more work but you’ll have a lot more leeway in terms of colour.
+If you shoot in RAW format, you have to do more work but you’ll have a lot more leeway in terms of color.

 To speed up your workflow, use presets.
 You can buy great presets at a reasonable price, or create your own.